Looking for top places to visit in Provence, France? Check out our Provence guide with tips on the best things to do in Provence + map.

 20. Quarry Grands Fonds

-A few hundred metres beyond the village of Les Baux-de-Provence towards Maillone is the Grands Fonds quarry.
-An old industrial space that is currently used for the Carrières de Lumières sound and light show.
+A few hundred metres beyond the village of Les Baux-de-Provence, towards Maillone, is the Grands Fonds quarry.
+This is an old industrial area which is currently used for the Carrières de Lumières sound and light show.

 It’s an amazing spectacle that includes works by leading artists such as Michelangelo, Van Gogh and others (programme subject to change).
 Accompanied by music, you will enjoy a fantastic show full of art and lights.
 Book your tickets by clicking here.